Japan

 Professor, Chulalongkorn University (Bangkok), on health vs economics in Thailand in the time of the Covid-19

-Francis A. Geaologo,
+Francis A. Gealogo,

 Professor, Ateneo de Manila University (Manila), on historical parallelisms between the influenza pandemic of 1918-1919 and Covid-19 pandemic of 2020 in the Philippines